M. Chinnaswamy Stadium

-History and developments
+History

 With generous patronage from the Government of Karnataka, the foundation stone of this stadium was laid in 1969 and construction work commenced in 1970.
 The stadium was first used for First-class cricket matches during the 1972–73 season.
 It earned test status during the 1974–75 season when the West Indies toured India.

-The Karnataka State Cricket Association (KSCA) stadium, as it was known was later renamed as a tribute to M. Chinnaswamy, who was the BCCI President from 1977 to 1980 and had served the KSCA.
+The Karnataka State Cricket Association (KSCA) stadium, as it was known was later renamed as a tribute to M. Chinnaswamy, who was the BCCI President from 1977 to 1980 and the Secretary and President of KSCA.
 Born in Mandya in 1900, he was the founding member of the Mysore State Cricket Association and a lawyer by profession.
-He helped by other eminent people, was instrumental in prevailing upon the Karnataka Government of Karnataka to allot the ground for cricket in the prime MG Road area in 1969.
+He, helped by other eminent people, was instrumental in prevailing upon the Government of Karnataka to allot the ground for cricket in the prime MG Road area in 1969.

-The first Test played at this stadium was on 22–29 November 1974.
-Incidentally, this was the debut Test match for the West Indian batting giants Viv Richards and Gordon Greenidge.
-The West Indians led by Clive Lloyd crushed M. A. K. Pataudi's Indian team by a massive margin of 256 runs.
+The first Test played at this stadium was on 22–27 November 1974.
+This was the debut Test match for the West Indian batsmen Viv Richards and Gordon Greenidge.
+The West Indians led by Clive Lloyd crushed M. A. K. Pataudi's Indian team by 256 runs.
 India registered their first Test win on this ground against the touring English team led by Tony Greig in 1976–77.
 The first ODI match at this venue was played on 6 September 1982.
 India defeated Sri Lanka by six wickets in that match.